Legal Insurance Plans: How-to Get Insurance for Legal Services

 How Does Legal Insurance Work?

 Legal insurance is meant to cover unexpected occurrences.
-If your neighbor says he's going to sue you, you can't rush out and purchase legal insurance that day and expect your coverage to kick in and apply to a situation you already knew about, however, there are some companies that offer coverage by way of discounts on legal services.
+If your neighbor says he's going to sue you, you can't rush out and purchase regular legal insurance that day and expect your coverage to kick in and apply to a situation you already knew about, however, there are some companies that offer coverage by way of discounts on legal services.

 There are typically no deductibles or co-payments, however, and some providers offer reduced fees if you have a unique problem that forces you to go out of network for an attorney.
 You might have to pay the attorney at the time of service, however, then seek reimbursement from the insurer in this situation.